Hillrunner2008/igb-fx/README.md

-# Integrated Genome Browser - JavaFX edition
+# Integrated Genome Browser JavaFX edition - IGB-FX

 The Integrated Genome Browser (IGB) is a fast, free, and flexible desktop genome browser implemented in Java.

-Here, we are re-writing IGB using JavaFX and 100% modular, services based programming using OSGi.
+Here, we are re-writing IGB using JavaFX and 100% modular, services based programming with OSGi.

-For IGB Classic (uses Java Swing) go to: https://bitbucket.org/lorainelab/integrated-genome-browser
+IGB-FX replaces IGB Classic, which uses Swing and was first developed at Affymetrix in the early 2000s.
+The last version of IGB Classic is IGB version 9, released in June 2016.

 # Quick Start